How to cope with COVID-19 related sleep disorders

 “I have not been able to come out of depression ever since the death of my wife.
 Each time I look at my daughters, I see the face of my wife in them.
 In the initial days, unable to sleep, I took refuge in alcohol, to cope with the stress, depression and suicidal thoughts.
 I am grateful for the support extended by my in-laws, friends and understanding colleagues in my organization, who helped me to manage the situation and get timely medical assistance in the form of therapy.”

 While friends and neighbours in the apartment complex where the Nairs live are helping out currently in looking after his kids, Nair is worried about how he will cope in the future.
 Dr Kamath says in these kinds of cases it is best to take things as they come one day at a time.
-“Several of the symptoms like persistent headache, digestive problems and memory lapses can be directly co-related to lack of adequate sleep.
-During these challenging times one needs to cut down on time spent on screens be it – PC, laptop, phone, tablets or television.
+“Several of the symptoms like persistent headache, digestive problems and memory lapses can be directly correlated to lack of adequate sleep.
+During these challenging times, one needs to cut down on time spent on screens be it – a PC, laptop, phone, tablet or television.
 There is a great need to adhere to a routine, go to bed and wake up at a fixed time every single day.”

-It is not just the sleep schedule, but even routine activities like work, exercise, consuming meals, having some personal time, dressing up even if one is not leaving the home, winding down with music or a book, all of these are areas that experts point out as the ones that need to be compartmentalized and adhered to.
+It is not just the sleep schedule, but even routine activities like work, exercise, consuming meals, having some personal time, dressing up even if one is not leaving the home, and winding down with music or a book, all of these are areas that experts point out as the ones that need to be compartmentalized and adhered to.

 Light, sleep and bedroom

 Also, this is not limited to just early morning light.
-Wherever possible you should have a open, airy, workplace at home where windows and curtains are open and have an ambient temperature, so that natural light and air stream in.
-Or for whatever reason, if this is not possible at least there should be ample amount of bright light in the place where you work.
+Wherever possible you should have an open, airy, workplace at home where windows and curtains are open and have an ambient temperature, so that natural light and air stream in.
+Or for whatever reason, if this is not possible at least there should be an ample amount of bright light in the place where you work.

 This ensures that you do not feel sleepy or your body is forced to take a nap.
-While short, scheduled power naps can be beneficial to the human body in ensuring greater productivity, unplanned or random long naps impact the sleep cycle and thus productivity and mood of the individual.
+While short, scheduled power naps can be beneficial to the human body in ensuring greater productivity, unplanned or random long naps impact the sleep cycle and thus the productivity and mood of the individual.

-The highly-reputed medical journal Lancet, in an article in January of this year, pointed out that according to a study by the authors of a paper, fatigue, sleepiness, and REM sleep behaviour disorder were related to pandemic, per se, whereas insomnia might be related mainly to confinement, anxiety, and other psycho-social factors.
+The highly-reputed medical journal Lancet, in an article in January of this year, pointed out that according to a study by the authors of a paper, fatigue, sleepiness, and REM sleep behaviour disorder were related to a pandemic, per se, whereas insomnia might be related mainly to confinement, anxiety, and other psycho-social factors.

 Dr Gagan Mehrotra, a physician says that he has examined patients who have suffered from not just insomnia but associated restless leg syndrome with anosmia and ageusia.

 Dr Mehrotra says people should learn ways to relax.
-“Yoga, deep breathing exercises, meditation, music, reading from non-electronic and non-connected devices are some of the ways that people can learn to relax, so that they can sleep better.”
+“Yoga, deep breathing exercises, meditation, music, reading from non-electronic and non-connected devices are some of the ways that people can learn to relax so that they can sleep better.”
 The doctor also says that some of the guided meditation and white-noise applications which can be downloaded on smartphones have also aided some of his patients to sleep better.

 Stating that right from the colour scheme of the bedroom which he says ought to be ‘soothing to the senses’, Dr Mehrotra says that a good, solid, comfortable bed with attendant pillows and other sleeping paraphernalia will aid in the right quantity and quality of sleep.

 What soothes the senses varies from individual to individual, he avers.
-“Since the mandatory eight hours of sleep is what keeps our body charged up, thanks to the challenges posed due to the unique circumstances of a world in lockdown mode, it is absolute necessary to invest in the right mattress.”
+“Since the mandatory eight hours of sleep is what keeps our body charged up, thanks to the challenges posed due to the unique circumstances of a world in lockdown mode, it is absolutely necessary to invest in the right mattress.”

 Covid-19 challenge is here to stay for some time

-Inspite of the ongoing vaccination program, the peculiar set of circumstances that Covid-19 has thrown up for human kind is likely to persist at least for the foreseeable future.
+In spite of the ongoing vaccination program, the peculiar set of circumstances that Covid-19 has thrown up for humankind is likely to persist at least for the foreseeable future.
 With newer strains of the virus mutating, nobody knows for sure when things will return back to pre-Covid days.
 So willy nilly all of us need to adapt to a changed situation which is the ‘new normal,’ is the unanimous verdict of medical professionals.

 Economic activity, too, is likely to take a hit for some more time before the pandemic situation settles down and most of us return to what used to be normal earlier.

-Staying healthy and fit, to the extent possible, being thankful for what we have, developing a positive outlook on life are the keys to combat the depression which Covid-19 has inflicted on the mankind.
+Staying healthy and fit, to the extent possible, being thankful for what we have, and developing a positive outlook on life are the keys to combat the depression which Covid-19 has inflicted on mankind.

 For all of us to be fully fit and functional, both physically and mentally, sound sleep is sine-qua-non.
-Medical professionals are clear that unless we develop a proper schedule, eat and exercise right, sleep properly, the trials that Covid-19 has imposed on mankind would prove to be a difficult barrier.
-The way to address this to get those forty winks right.
+Medical professionals are clear that unless we develop a proper schedule, eat and exercise right, and sleep properly, the trials that Covid-19 has imposed on mankind would prove to be a difficult barrier.
+The way to address this is to get those forty winks right.